vfmd/vfmd-spec/specification.md

      1. Let _empty-ref-pattern_ be the regular expression pattern `/^(\]\s*\[\s*\])/` (Example: `][]`)

-        If the remaining-character-sequence matches the
+        If the [residual-image-sequence] matches the
         _empty-ref-pattern_, then the length of the matching substring for the whole pattern is said to be the _image-ref-close-sequence-length_.

-        If the remaining-character-sequence does not match the _empty-ref-pattern_, then the _image-ref-close-sequence-length_
+        If the [residual-image-sequence] does not match the _empty-ref-pattern_, then the _image-ref-close-sequence-length_
         is said to be 1.